-When it comes to feeding your pet, there are two options: packaged dog food or prepping and cooking your dog’s food yourself.
-When choosing to buy packaged food, always research and find least-processed dog foods or ask your veterinarian for a recommendation.
+When it comes to feeding your pet, there are two options: buying commercial dog food or prepping and cooking your dog’s food yourself.
+When choosing to buy packaged food, always research and find the least processed dog foods or ask your veterinarian for a recommendation.
 If you prefer to prep meals for your dog yourself, the simplest rule to follow is to ask yourself if the food item is naturally occurring.
 Because dogs descended from wolves, it shouldn’t be surprising that their ideal diet consists mostly of meat alongside a portion of vegetables, especially leafy greens.

-However, not all vegetables are good for your pet.
-There’s discussion in the veterinary community of a few that are definitely toxic (grapes, onion) while others are questionable (tomatoes, potatoes, eggplant, carrots, any kind of pepper).
+However, not all vegetables and fruits are good for your pet.
+There is discussion in the veterinary community about a few that are definitely toxic (grapes, onion) while others are questionable (tomatoes, potatoes, eggplant, carrots, any kind of pepper).
 Fruits, in general, are okay but only in small quantities.
 Green peas, beets, corn, lettuces, and parsley are all cited as great vegetable additions to your pet’s diet.
 Kale in particular, or other dark leafy greens, are high in beneficial minerals and nutrients, keeping the bones healthy and protecting your dog from osteosarcoma (bone cancer).

 A dog’s lifestyle may not keep them safe from or in danger of developing cancer, but it can provide or deny a dog the necessary tools in fighting cancer.
-In other words, a healthier dog has a vigorous, strong immune system, proper nutrients and vitamins, and well-balanced hormones.
-All of these qualities make for a body that can better defend itself from genetic mutations or malignant growths.
-Part of this is exercise.
+In other words, a healthier dog has a vigorous, strong immune system and well-balanced hormones.
+These qualities make for a body that can better defend itself from genetic mutations or malignant growths.
+Part of this lifestyle necessity is exercise.

 Items that we may not consider dangerous can be potentially lethal to your pet, as they contain harmful chemicals linked to the later development of cancer.
 Household cleaning products should always be kept in a place your dog cannot get to.
 Most importantly, items utilized frequently outside are important to be aware of: deicing salts, pesticides, and lawn-care products.
 These items contain harmful chemicals which dogs, especially, are prone to ingest as they may unknowingly eat grass ridden with harsh toxins.